-The purpose of the Missouri Avenue Sewer Separation / Spring Lake Park Project was to provide sewer separation to the project area through installation of both new storm and sanitary sewer pipe and eliminate combined sewer overflows (CSOs) to the Missouri River.
+The purpose of the Missouri Avenue Sewer Separation / Spring Lake Park Project is to provide sewer separation to the project area through installation of both new storm and sanitary sewer pipe and eliminate combined sewer overflows (CSOs) to the Missouri River.

-Spring Lake Park, established during the 1870s, originally contained three small ponds.
+Spring Lake Park, established in South Omaha during the 1870s, originally contained three small ponds.
 However, due to concerns with disease, the ponds were drained in the 1930s.
 Two unsuccessful attempts were made to renovate the park.
 In 1939, a plan was developed but work was not fully implemented due to World War II.
 Then, in the 1990s, the Spring Lake Park Habitat Restoration Team initiated a plan to restore one or more ponds, develop trails through the park, and create a nature learning center.
 The plan was never carried forward due to lack of funding.

 The project was implemented in multiple construction contracts – two for sewer separation and two for landscaping.
 The phased sewer projects provide sewer separation around the golf course and adjacent residential areas.
 The first phase of sewer separation construction was completed in December 2016.
-The second phase of sewer separation, covering over 400 acres, was issued construction notice-to-proceed on November 1, 2017 and construction will be completed in the summer of 2020.
+The second phase of sewer separation, covering over 400 acres, was issued construction notice-to-proceed on November 1, 2017 and construction was completed by the end of 2020.

 Project Number: OPW 51997